stahir80td/TD-MFG-Workflow/README.md

 ```sh
 Set-MFG-Configuration -TradeStationDataPath "[Update this path where you keep Trade Station CSV files]"
 ```
 Step 6) Optionally you might want to run this command if powershell execution is blocked on your machine.
-Run this is as Admin in Powershell ISE
+Run this as Admin in Powershell ISE
 ```sh
 Set-ExecutionPolicy -ExecutionPolicy Unrestricted
 ```